SSaquif/git-notes/git-github-workflow.md

 ## Step 7-B: Resolve Merge Conflicts

-Once you merge, merge conflicts will appear on files that have conflict.
+Once you merge, `merge conflicts` will appear on files that have conflict.
 Go over and resolve them.
+VSCode should highlight them.
+Also give you options on how to resolve them.
+Typically you have 3 options to choose from

+1. Keep incoming changes
+2. Keep your changes
+3. Keep both

 Sometimes might be worthwhile to team up with a teammate to resolve the conflicts, especially if you are unsure of anything.

+Make sure everything runs as expected after resolving the conflicts.
+(Check browser and server for errors)

 Once you have resolved the conflicts dont forget to add and commit the code.